sarahmeow86/bliss-initramfs/USAGE.md

 from your system's /lib/firmware directory (Which can be modified in the "firmwareDirectory" setting).
 The firmware that you add to the "files" list should be relative to this directory.

+## Excluding Udev Files

+bliss-initramfs copies all of the files in both of your udev configuration directories (i.e `/lib/udev` and `/etc/udev`), however, sometimes there are files in there that can cause delays if they exist during early boot.
+For example, on my machine if I have laptop-mode-tools installed, the `lmt-udev auto` udev related files would kick in and cause a delay of over 2 minutes.
+For these files, we can add the file path relative to the corresponding directory in the appropriate section in settings.json.

+If I wanted to exclude the `/lib/udev/rules.d/78-sound-card.rules`, I would add `rules.d/78-sound-card.rules` to the `udev -> lib -> excludedFiles` section.